-- Agreement comply with, or are exempt from, Section 409A of the Internal Revenue Code of 1986, as amended ("Section 409A"), to the extent subject thereto, and accordingly, to the maximum extent permitted, this Agreement will be interpreted and administered to be exempt therewith and the remainder to be interpreted and administered to be in compliance therewith.
-Each amount to be paid or benefit to be provided under this Agreement shall be construed as a separate payment for purposes of Section 409A.
+14. Section 409A.
+The intent of the Parties is that payments and benefits under this Agreement comply with, or are exempt from, Section 409A of the Internal Revenue Code of 1986, as amended ("Section 409A"), to the extent subject thereto, and accordingly, to the maximum extent permitted, this Agreement will be interpreted and administered to be exempt therewith and the remainder to be interpreted and administered to be paid or benefit to be provided under this Agreement shall be construed as a separate payment for purposes of Section 409A.
 Notwithstanding anything contained herein to the contrary, you will not be considered to have terminated employment for purposes of any payments under this Agreement that are subject to Section 409A until you have incurred a "separation from service" within the meaning of Section 409A.
-Without limiting the foregoing and notwithstanding anything contained herein to the contrary, to the extent required in order to avoid an accelerated or additional tax under Section 409A, amounts that would otherwise be payable and benefits that would otherwise be provided to you during the six-month period immediately following your separation from service shall instead be paid on the first business day after the date that is six months following your separation from service (or, if earlier, upon your death). - 15.
-Confidentiality; Invention Assignment.
-You agree that you will remain bound by any previously executed standard Company agreement related to confidential information and assignment of inventions that is in addition to the provisions in the Employment Agreement (such additional agreement, the "Confidential Information Agreement"). - Entire Agreement.
+Without limiting the foregoing and notwithstanding anything contained herein to the contrary, to the extent required in order to avoid an accelerated or additional tax under Section 409A, amounts that would otherwise be payable and benefits that would otherwise be provided to you during the six-month period immediately following your separation from service (or, if earlier, upon your death).

+15. Confidentiality; Invention Assignment.
+You agree that you will remain bound by any previously executed standard Company agreement related to confidential information and assignment of inventions that is in addition to the provisions in the Employment Agreement (such additional agreement, the "Confidential Information Agreement").

+16. Entire Agreement.
 You agree that except as otherwise expressly provided in this Release (including the specified surviving provisions of the Employment), the Confidential Information Agreement (if any) and the Indemnification Agreement, this Release renders null and void any and all prior or contemporaneous agreements between you and the Company or any affiliate of the Company.
-You and the Company agree that this Release (and the agreements referred to herein) constitutes the entire agreement between you and the Company and any affiliate of the Company regarding the subject matter of this Release, and that this Release may be modified only in a written document signed by you and a duly authorized officer of the Company. - 17.
-Choice of Law.
-This Release shall be construed and interpreted in accordance with the laws of the State of New York without giving effect to provisions governing the choice of law. - 18.
-Severability.
+You and the Company agree that this Release (and the agreements referred to herein) constitutes the entire agreement between you and the Company regarding the subject matter of this Release, and that this Release may be modified only in a written document signed by you and a duly authorized officer of the Company.

+17. Choice of Law.
+This Release shall be construed and interpreted in accordance with the laws of the State of New York without giving effect to provisions governing the choice of law.

+18. Severability.
 The provisions of this Release are severable.
-If any provision of this Release is held invalid or unenforceable, such provision shall be deemed deleted from this Release and such invalidity or unenforceability shall not affect any other provision of this Release, the balance of which will remain in and have its intended full force and effect; provided, however that if such invalid or unenforceable provision may be modified so as to be valid and enforceable as a matter of law, such provision shall be deemed to have been modified so as to be valid and enforceable to the maximum extent permitted by law. - 19.
-Headings.
+If any provision of this Release is held invalid or unenforceable, such provision shall be deemed deleted from this Release and such invalidity or unenforceability shall not affect any other provision of this Release, the balance of which will remain in and have its intended full force and effect; provided, however that if such invalid or unenforceable provision may be modified so as to be valid and enforceable as a matter of law, such provision shall be deemed to have been modified so as to be valid and enforceable to the maximum extent permitted by law.

+19. Headings.
 The headings of the Sections of this Release are provided for convenience only.
 They do not alter or limit, in any way, the text of any Section of this Release.

 20. Execution in Counterparts.
 You agree that this Release may be executed in counterparts, each of which shall be an original, but all of which together shall constitute one agreement.
 Execution of a facsimile copy or scanned image shall have the same force and effect as execution of an original, and a facsimile signature or scanned image of a signature shall be deemed an original and valid signature.

 [Signature Page Follows]